juliogomez/netdevops/README.md

 If any of the nodes stay in _UNREACHABLE_ status please try the following:

-1. Go into the environment directory (prod or test) and restart the node
+1. Go into the environment directory (prod or test) and restart the node.

     ```
     cd virl/test